-NIBA – The Belting Association honors the memory of past officers, directors, and committee members for their strong dedication to the NIBA organization, with six (6) $2,000 scholarships for employees and children of employees of NIBA Distributor/Fabricator and Manufacturer member companies who make a difference in their communities, their churches, and their schools, through service.*
+NIBA – The Belting Association honors the memory of past officers, directors, and committee members for their strong dedication to the NIBA organization, with five (5) $2,000 scholarships for employees and children of employees of NIBA Distributor/Fabricator and Manufacturer member companies who make a difference in their communities, churches and schools, through service.*

 * The number of scholarships given changes each year based on the previous year's net income from the Scholarship Fund.

 - Applicant must be an employee, or the child of an employee, in an active NIBA company.

 - Distributor/fabricators, conveyor belting manufacturers, and conveyor component manufacturer's employees and their children are all eligible to apply.

 - Applicant must be planning to attend and use the scholarship for a two-year or more, accredited college, university, or technical school.

 - Applicant must be a high school senior (or have GED equivalent), or a college student.

 - Applicant may not be the child of a current Officer or Board Member of NIBA.

 20% - Community/school service history